An injective martingale coupling: Examples

-The martingale coupling in Hobson and Neuberger~\cite{HobsonNeuberger:12} was designed to have other properties and not to be an injective coupling, and it seems difficult to extend the argument to the general case.
-(Indeed, the general construction in \cite[Section 6.3.]{HobsonNeuberger:12} fails to be injective.)
-Instead, including all cases where $\nu$ is atom free, we shall design a new martingale coupling which is injective for a wide class of pairs of measures $(\mu,\nu)$ in convex order.
-By so doing we prove the following theorem:
+The martingale coupling in Hobson and Neuberger~\cite{HobsonNeuberger:12} was created to have other properties and not designed to be an injective coupling, and it seems difficult to extend the construction to the general case whilst maintaining the injectivity property.
+Nonetheless the example is instructive in describing some of the issues which arise in defining strongly injective martingale couplings.